FlorianWilhelm/pytanis/docs/tasks/cfp.md

 An example CfP can be found on the [Call for Proposals of the PyConDE / PyData 2023 Berlin](https://2023.pycon.de/blog/call-for-proposals/).
 The actual CfP submission is handled easily by [Pretalx] as you can just fill out everything in the web UI.
-As these tasks are all purely organisational/conceptional, there is no need to use [Pytanis] for any of this.
+As these tasks are all purely organisational/conceptional, there is no need to use Pytanis for any of this.

 ## Example: Milestones of PyConDE / PyData 2023 Berlin

 * **2022-12-11**: (Sunday) CfP opens
 * **2022-12-14**: Financial Aid Program opens
 * **2023-01-05**: (Thursday) -> Extension **2023-01-09** (Monday) CfP closes. \[Voting can be prepared beforehand via Pretalx.\]
-* **2023-01-06**: (Friday) Open the Review for external Reviewers (Preliminary, decide after January 2nd)
+* **2023-01-06**: (Friday) Open the Review for external Reviewers
 * **2023-01-11**: Q&A session 1 for external reviewers, 30min at 5pm
 * **2023-01-17**: Q&A session 2 for external reviewers, 30min at 5pm
 * **2022-01-16**: Financial Aid Program closes (2 weeks to select)